Health and wellness touch each of us differently. This is one person’s story.

 Punishments can make children feel shame, anxiety, fear, and resentment.

-A kid with autism can’t control their meltdowns, so they shouldn’t be punished for them.
+An autistic kid can’t control their meltdowns, so they shouldn’t be punished for them.

 Instead, they should be allowed the space and freedom to cry loudly with a parent there, letting them know they’re supported.